Taeung/uftrace-wiki/Tutorial:-Arguments.md

    4.636 us [13522] | } /* main */
 ```

-As you can see, it's printed as a hex number.
+As you can see, it's printed as a hex number (without the 'x' modifier).
 But it's actually a pointer to string so you can use 's' modifier to show it as a string instead:

 ```
 $ uftrace -A atoi@arg1/s  a.out -1